-3.4.4.4 Setting the Processor Select Jumper
+3.3.4.4 Setting the Processor Select Jumper

 The server ships pre-configured for the Dual-Core Intel[®] Xeon[®] processor 5100 series.
-To use a Quad-Core Intel[®] Xeon[®] processor 5400 series, you must appropriately configure the processor select jumper.
+To use a Quad-Core Intel[®] Xeon[®] processor 5400 series, If you change the type of processor that is installed you must appropriately configure the processor select jumper.

-- For a Dual-Core Intel[®] Xeon[®] processor 5100 Series, make sure the jumper is installed on pins 1-2 on the processor select jumper. - For a Quad-Core Intel[®] Xeon[®] processor 5400 series, remove the jumper. - Caution: Never install the processor select jumper on pins 2-3.
+- For a Dual-Core Intel[®] Xeon[®] processor 5100 series, make sure the jumper is installed on pins 1-2 on the processor select jumper. - For a Quad-Core Intel[®] Xeon[®] processor 5400 series, remove the jumper.

+Caution: Never install the jumper on pins 2-3.
 Your system will not boot if these pins are jumpered.